Alden-Arduo/my_sql/README.md

 # my_sql

 My SQL files showcasing how to create tables and inserting data into those tables.
-Then utilising SQL qeuries to retrieve specific datasets.
+Then utilising SQL queries to retrieve specific datasets.